The displacement of Jews from their homes from 1939 onwards

 There are indications that Mayer, however, describes a different time period of the forced dormitory than Mrs. Kroner.
 Namely, he mentions ‘Heilig’ as the name of the mayor, who did not take office until March 1942.
 If Mayer’s recollections refer to the time before the last deportation in August 1942, then only 27 people lived in the castle and more privacy would have been possible in the remaining space.

 Many of the inmates may have already known each other from Stuttgart, where most had lived in assigned apartments.
 In two Stuttgart ‘Jewish houses’ alone, a total of 13 people lived who later met again in Weißenstein: eight in Rosenbergstr.
 105, five in Wielandstr.
 17. Apart from friends and acquaintances, people who were closely related also lived in the castle.
 The only family was the Jewish caretaker couple Johanna and Isak Falk with their daughter Carry.
-Sibling couples were: Julius Stern and Anna Einstein, née Stern, and Marianne and Suse Weil.
+Sibling couples were: Julius Stern and Anna Einstein, née Stern, Marianne and Suse Weil and Ida and Elsa Wormser.

 Mothers and daughters: Sofie Rosenthal and Johanna Harburger, née Rosenthal, Kornelia Mayer and Lucie Mayer, possibly also Babette Leiter and Bella Weil, née Leiter.
 Hermann Wolf and Frime Rosenrauch were related: their son Heinrich Rosenrauch was married to Hermann Wolf’s daughter Alice.
 (The younger generation, however, did not live in the castle).